Karnataka HC quashes UP Police notice to Twitter India MD in case of assault on man in Ghaziabad

-In a relief to Twitter India MD Manish Maheshwari, the Karnataka High Court on Friday quashed a notice sent to him by the Uttar Pradesh Police asking to appear before a police officer to record his statement in a case related to circulation of video of assault on an elderly man at Loni in Ghaziabad.
+In a relief to Twitter India MD Manish Maheshwari, the Karnataka High Court on Friday quashed a notice sent to him by the Uttar Pradesh Police asking to appear in person to record his statement in a case related to circulation of video of assault on an elderly man at Loni in Ghaziabad.

 The court allowed the police to record Maheshwari's statement through virtual mode or by visiting his office or home, news agency ANI reported.

 The Ghaziabad Police had last month booked Twitter Inc, Twitter Communications India, among others, for circulation of the video in which the elderly man was seen claiming that he was allegedly thrashed by some young men who also asked him to chant 'Jai Shri Ram' on June 5.
-The police claim the video was shared to cause communal unrest.

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today